Constructing a Permanent Mooring

-This powerboat is moored through both bow chocks with two of the new Cyclone Mooring Pendants.
+This powerboat is moored through both bow chocks with two of New England Ropes' Cyclone Mooring Pendants.
 The bottom white section of the pendant is traditional three-strand nylon.

 A permanent mooring must remain secure for long periods while unattended, occasionally under adverse conditions.
-For peace of mind, it should be properly sized for the job, and determining the minimum size has a lot to do with the conditions under which the boat is moored, the amount of fetch for waves to build up, and whether your mooring is a temporary one, designed for overnight use in fair weather, or a mooring capable of riding out a hurricane.
+For peace of mind, it should be the right size for the job.
+The size of your mooring should depend on the conditions under which the boat is moored, such as the amount of fetch for waves to build up and whether your mooring is for light duty, such as overnight use in fair weather, or designed to ride out a hurricane.
 Below are the basic components.

 Several types are in common use, and we’ll review them in order of their holding power, from the wimpiest to the most tenacious:

 Chapman’s recommends two sections of galvanized chain: a heavier, primary chain and a lighter, secondary chain.
 The primary (ground) chain lies on the bottom.
 Its length should be 1 1/2 times maximum water depth.
 The secondary (riding) chain, is connected to the ground chain with a galvanized shackle or swivel.
-It's usually half the size of the ground chain and equal in length to maximum water depth.
+It's usually half the diameter of the ground chain and equal in length to maximum water depth.
 The heavier chain is not used for the entire run so that the mooring buoy does not have to support an excessive amount of weight.
-Chain should be as large as possible—make the riding chain at least double the size of the chain on your anchor rode.
+The chain should be as large as practical; make the riding chain at least double the size of the chain on your anchor rode.

 Two styles of Taylor mooring buoys are shown on typical systems with primary and secondary chain.